leo-k77/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Request-SPOPersonalSite.md

 Specifies one or more user logins to be enqueued for the creation of a Personal Site.
 The Personal site is created by a Timer Job later.
 You can specify between 1 and 200 users.
 > [!NOTE]
-> If you are Pre-Provisioning OneDrive for Many Users, it might take up to 24 hours for the OneDrive locations to be created.
+> If you are pre-provisioning OneDrive for many users, it might take up to 24 hours for the OneDrive locations to be created.
 If a user's OneDrive isn't ready after 24 hours, please contact Support.

 ```yaml
 Type: String[]